All Episodes

 Democrat victory through defeat of the United States.

-Uh any number of uh ideas work.
+Any number of ideas work.

-Uh Gaza's public employees are getting paid on one condition, that is to stay home.
+Gaza's public employees are getting paid on one condition, that is to stay home.

 Such is the irony of life in the Gaza Strip now that Hamas militants are firmly in charge.

-Now, for those of you in Rio Linda, this is government employees.
+Now, for those of you in Riolinda, this is government employees.

-You know, this I only mention this story because it portends trouble down the road.
+You know, this, I only mention this story because it portends trouble down the road.

-It's you know, when they're going to raise all these cigarette and tobacco taxes to fund increasing amounts of health care insurance for the widowed children.
+You know, when they're going to raise all these cigarette and tobacco taxes to fund increasing amounts of health care insurance for the widow children, and when they tax cigarettes and tobacco products so high that they basically tax the product out of existence, guess what?

-Uh it it'll it probably won't be long, just a matter of time before state and federal governments do the same thing that's happening here in Gaza, because when everybody stops smoking, there won't be any money to pay all the federal employees to actually work.
+It probably won't be long, just a matter of time before state and federal governments do the same thing that's happening here in Gaza, because when everybody stops smoking, there won't be any money to pay all the federal employees to actually work.

-We don't will not stop paying them.
+Now, we don't will not stop paying them.

 They just won't have to go to work.

-There'd be nothing for them to do.
+There'll be nothing for them to do.

 Quick timeout, folks.

-So we'll be back next time.
+So we'll be back.

-Oh, told you drive by media.
+Oh, told you, drive-by media.

 Democrats are just livid over Bush daring to try to steal their issue, comparing Iraq to Vietnam.

-And I found out some of the some of the authors of the quotes, the president mentioned in his speech yesterday.
+And I found out some of the authors of the quotes.

-This is dog fighting just a sport.
+It's just a sport.

 And he compared it to hunting.